 Should I send my application directly to the department?

-No. All applications and supplemental materials (including letters of recommendation) must go to the Graduate School.
+No. All applications and supplemental materials (including letters of recommendation and your statement of purpose) must go to the Graduate School.

 What supplemental materials should be included in the application?